Trophy Case

 Celebrate and Reward All Participants, Not Just The Winners

-Although not stricitly considered "prizes", if your event requires participants to be active, make sure to have plenty of food and refreshments ready to greet guests as they regroup on the other side of the finish line.
+Although not strictly considered "prizes", if your event requires participants to be active, make sure to have plenty of food and refreshments ready to greet guests as they regroup on the other side of the finish line.

 When the event is over, for triumphant champions and gracious competitors alike, organizers putting on a spectacular closing ceremony will be appreciated by all.
-For GooseChase games, we’ve found that putting together a highlight reel creates a celebratory atmosphere that perfectly wraps up the show while recognizing all who were involved.
+For Goosechase games, we’ve found that putting together a highlight reel creates a celebratory atmosphere that perfectly wraps up the show while recognizing all who were involved.

 Check out the GooseChase blog for additional event planning and scavenger hunt resources.
 If you're an organizer seeking a tried-and-true competitive activity to integrate into your next group outing, visit the GooseChase how-it-works page to learn more about the platform and trying creating your first game for free!

-What is GooseChase?
+What is Goosechase?